Anita's Yogurt - Brooklyn, NY

 How did you find out about EGF?

-[A contact from my personal bank] recommended EGF and I took her advice.
-It was the right move.
+When Samira Rajan, director of the credit union, found out I was looking for funding, she recommended EGF and I took her advice, of course.
+And it was the right move—while most banks only consider numbers, EGF looked at our whole picture.
 EGF considered the potential in the product, my experiences and our ability to overcome obstacles and grow the business.
 I felt like my goals were understood.

 How did EGF help you with financing your business?